-- OPT is for 12 months, or a 17 month extension for STEM students.
+- OPT is for 12 months, with a possible 24 month extension for STEM students.

 - STEM extensions should be filed 120 days before OPT ends.

-- Students MUST attend an OPT Processing Event to apply for OPT.
+- Students MUST attend a GVSU OPT Processing Event to apply for OPT.

 - Students may travel while on OPT.
 They must have a signed I-20, valid passport, F-1 visa, I-94, and a job offer to re-enter the U.S.